jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/ProjectSettings.png width="800">
 </p>

 Go to the **Access and Sharing** tab and change your project visibility to `Public`.
-This allows anyone with access to your Domino URL to see the files and executions in your project -- on LaunchPad, they must first have logged in with the NVIDIA-provided credentials.
+This allows anyone with access to your Domino URL to see the files and executions in your project.
+Note: on LaunchPad, they must first have logged in with the NVIDIA-provided credentials.

 <p align="center">
 <img src = readme_images/ProjectVisibility.png width="800">